hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

-general, we call that `arity` -- a concept that is introduced an explored in [#fa-024]. to avoid a confusion that will become evident below, we will always call this the `categorization exponent arity` because it represents the sensical range for the count of exponents in a categorization.
+general, we call that `arity` -- a concept that is introduced an explored in [#fa-024]. to avoid a confusion that will become evident below, we will always call this the `categorization exponent arity` because it represents the sensical range for the count of exponents in a `categorization`.

-so in the example, it does not occur in the 'domain space' of german nouns that any noun exists with more than one gender, and never do nouns occur with no gender (when 'neuter' is a gender), hence the number of genders any noun has is always 1, hence `german noun gender` has an arity of 1.
+so in the example, it does not occur in the 'domain space' of german nouns that any noun exists with more than one gender, and never does a noun occur with no gender (when 'neuter' is a gender), hence the number of genders any noun has is always 1, hence `german noun gender` has an arity of 1.